Shopify/verdict/index.md

 __*This library doesn't do any analysis of results.
 That should happen elsewhere, e.g. in a data warehouse environment.*__

+## Note: Verdict is no longer actively maintained.
+If you have questions, reach out to experiments@shopify.com.

 ## Installation